benswift/benswift.github.io/_posts/2019-01-02-the-annual-benswift-me-re-write-2019-edition.md

 [web stuff](https://cs.anu.edu.au/courses/comp1720/) and that students can sniff out a fraud if you're behind the times, I figure it's the least that I can do.

-This time I've still gone with a [Jekyll](https://jekyllrb.com/)-powered static site.
-This time, thoug, I've opted for my own lovingly hand-crafted HTML & CSS rather than one of the out-of-the-box themes.
-In doing this, I've had a few design priorities:
+I've (once again) gone with a [Jekyll](https://jekyllrb.com/)-powered static site.
+This time, though, I've opted for my own lovingly hand-crafted HTML & CSS rather than one of the out-of-the-box themes.
+In doing this, I decided on a few design priorities:

 1. *modern* markup: CSS grid & flexbox **all the way** (sorry if you're on an old